-permitted to vote, although permanent residents are encouraged to become citizens.
+American elections are administered by the states but subject to regulation by the federal government in order to protect citizens' rights and other issues.
+In many states, convicted felons are not eligible to vote.
+Non-citizen residents are not permitted to vote, although permanent residents are encouraged to become citizens.
 Various forms of racial discrimination against blacks were widespread in many of the southern states before the Voting Rights Act of 1965.
 Thanks to the Justice Department's aggressive enforcement of the act, racial discrimination in the administration of elections was largely eliminated by the 1990s.
+But in 2013, the United States Super Court held it is unconstitutional to use the coverage formula of the Voting Rights Act, thereby abolishing the control function of the Justice Department in case of electoral reforms in southern states.

-In recent elections, however, Republican officials in many states have engaged in or attempted to engage in overt efforts to reduce the numbers of black (and sometimes Latino) voters.
+As a result, Republican officials in many states have engaged in or attempted to engage in overt efforts to reduce the numbers of black (and sometimes Latino) voters.
 Often under the pretext of preventing voter fraud, Republican-controlled legislatures in over half of the states have enacted or considered measures that have made it harder for some groups to vote.
 Federal courts have struck down or delayed the implementation of several such state laws but have also declined to delay others.
-In both the 2016 and 2018 election cycles, registration procedures were subject to considerable controversy, as heavy-handed voter suppression efforts were observed in many Republican states.
+In recent federal election cycles, registration procedures were subject to considerable controversy, as heavy-handed voter suppression efforts were observed in many Republican states.
 Some Republican-controlled states reduced the number of polling places, resulting in several-hour waits in minority and low-income areas.
-The Trump Justice Department has not challenged such voting restrictions.
-But federal courts, responding to appeals brought on by other parties, have blocked several of these restrictions.
-And the new Democratic House has identified voting rights as one of its top priorities.
-Florida passed an amendment in 2018 to restore voting rights for felons.
+The Trump Justice Department did not challenge such voting restrictions but, during the Trump years, federal courts, responding to appeals brought on by other parties, blocked several of these restrictions.
+Still, the Republican party has adopted as a standard party strategy the suppression of low-income and minority votes by any legal means.
+Democrats at the state level and in Congress as well as the Biden administration have criticized and mobilized against this strategy.
+Yet, as of late January 2022, the lack of a significant Democratic majority in the Senate stalled the enactment of major federal voting rights legislation.